 Mids / Vocals

-The second thing I noticed was the fatter, more honky mids, especially noticebale in male vocals.
+The mids are fatter and more honky compared to the classic Monk's mids, especially noticebale in male vocals.
 The overemphasis in the 400Hz-1kHz range, accompanied with a significant lack of definition in the upper-midrange and a more severe harmonic distortion than the classic Monk resulted in a rather unsatisfying sound.
 Snare drums sound more tinny and metallic and loud to the point of being fatiguing.
 The original sparkle is almost completely gone, the S sound is under-pronounced, and the overall sound lacks clarity.
 The issue seems to be even worse on low-powered devices.

 Highs / Treble

-The weak spot for these earphones are especially the highs, and that's something that's very easy to notice.
+One of the weak spots for these earphones are the highs, and that's easily noticable.
 The sparkle and crispiness of the original Monk is gone.
 Most of the treble is recessed and they are darkish in tone.
 On weak-powered sources, they sound even worse.